Virtual-Coffee/VC-Community-Docs/monthly-challenges/community-kindness/README.md

 Slack channels that we use for the challenge:

 - `#announcement`
-  - Initial announcement.
+  - Kick-off announcement
 - `#monthly-challenge`
-  - Challenge announcements.
+  - Challenge announcements
-  - Daily progress tracking.
+  - Daily progress tracking
 - `#gratitude`
-  - Shoutouts and thank you notes.
+  - Shoutouts and thank you notes
 - `general`
-  - Shoutouts and thank you notes on Friday gratitude.
+  - Shoutouts and thank you notes on Friday gratitude
 - `#help-and-pairing`
-  - Tips and support.
+  - Tips and support

 ---